Close your eyes for a second and think of your favorite fictional character. Not your favorite book — your favorite character.

 5. The Wound: Where Backstory Becomes Psychology

-• Function: The wound creates empathy (we understand why they are the way they are) and provides the emotional stakes for the arc (overcoming the wound = completing the arc)
+- Function: The wound creates empathy (we understand why they're broken) and provides emotional stakes for the arc.
+Overcoming the wound = completing the arc.
+Failing to overcome it = tragedy

-• Example: In Good Will Hunting, Will's childhood abuse (the wound) created the lie "Everyone will eventually abandon me," which drives his self-sabotage in relationships and career
+- Example: In Good Will Hunting, Will's childhood abuse is the wound that created the lie "Everyone will eventually abandon me."
+Watch the film again knowing that — every act of self-sabotage suddenly makes heartbreaking sense

 6. The Character Development Template